The Choir has been making music since its formation in November 1970 by Roy Upton-Holder, a professional clarinet player and teacher.

 These arrangers have included:

-Together with many other original works, these give us a library of over 450 pieces that span the full history of clarinet choir music.
+Together with many other original works, these give us a library of around 450 pieces that span the full history of clarinet choir music.

 After Roy's retirement in 1992, the ICC was under the baton of Roger Greenwood, a long-standing Choir member.